Private PreviewDocumentation Index

 |---|---|---|---|

-| Agricultural Field Mapping | - Detect field boundaries from Sentinel-2 imagery - Segment crop fields across counties/regions - Convert raster predictions to vector geometries | Map all agricultural fields in Haskell County, Kansas using Sentinel-2 imagery and the Fields of the World model | Try it |
+| Agricultural Field Mapping | - Detect field boundaries from Sentinel-2 imagery - Segment crop fields across counties/regions - Convert raster predictions to vector geometries | Map all agricultural fields in Haskell County, Kansas using Sentinel-2 imagery and the Fields of the World model | Try the Fields of the World notebook |

-| Urban Infrastructure Detection | - Identify sidewalks, crosswalks, and pedestrian pathways - Generate detailed maps for urban planning - Analyze accessibility from high-resolution aerial imagery | Detect and map sidewalk networks in College Park, Maryland using 30cm NAIP imagery with the Tile2Net model | Try it |
+| Urban Infrastructure Detection | - Identify sidewalks, crosswalks, and pedestrian pathways - Generate detailed maps for urban planning - Analyze accessibility from high-resolution aerial imagery | Detect and map sidewalk networks in College Park, Maryland using 30cm NAIP imagery with the Tile2Net model | Try the Tile2Net notebook |

-| Canopy Height Estimation | - Predict tree canopy heights from aerial imagery - Monitor forest health and vegetation structure - Support conservation and urban forestry initiatives | Estimate tree heights across Nashua, NH using 60cm NAIP imagery with the Meta CHM v1 model | Try it |
+| Canopy Height Estimation | - Predict tree canopy heights from aerial imagery - Monitor forest health and vegetation structure - Support conservation and urban forestry initiatives | Estimate tree heights across Nashua, NH using 60cm NAIP imagery with the Meta CHM v1 model | Try the Meta CHM v1 notebook |

-| Rural Road Detection | - Identify roads, especially in rural environments - Map road networks to support routing and navigation - Detect road network changes to keep maps up to date | Detect roads in Maryland using 1m NAIP imagery with the ChesapeakeRSC model | Try it |
+| Rural Road Detection | - Identify roads, especially in rural environments - Map road networks to support routing and navigation - Detect road network changes to keep maps up to date | Detect roads in Maryland using 1m NAIP imagery with the ChesapeakeRSC model | Try the ChesapeakeRSC notebook |

 Running model inference